Introduction / History

 What are their lives like?

-The Anuak herd sheep and goats and keep small gardens near their homes.
-They grow most of their own food.
-When the soil of a village becomes depleted, the Anuak move to a nearby fertile site to cultivate new ground.
+The Anuak grow most of their own food.
+When the soil of a village becomes depleted, the Anuak move to a nearby fertile site to farm new ground.
 There is no cooperation or teamwork between villages in cultivating the land.
 Consequently, each village remains self-sufficient and isolated from other Anuak villages.

 The Anuak are divided into clans.
 A strong sense of unity exists among clan members since most live in the same village.
 Intermarriage between clans is common.